Scicli: History

-Settlements of the area of Scicli dates back to the Copper and Early Bronze Ages (3rd millennium BCE to the 15th century BCE).
+Settlements of the area of Scicli dates back to the Copper and Early Bronze Ages (3rd millennium BC to the 15th century BC).

-Scicli was founded by the Sicels (whence probably the name) around 300 BCE.
+Scicli was founded by the Sicels (whence probably the name) around 300 BC.

-In 864 CE, Scicli was conquered by the Arabs, as part of the Muslim conquest of Sicily.
-Under their rule it flourished as an agricultural and trade center.
+In 864 AD, Scicli was conquered by the Arabs, as part of the Muslim conquest of Sicily.
+Under their rule it flourished as an agricultural and trade centre.
 According to geographer Muhammad al-Idrisi, "shipping reached Scicli in Sicily from Calabria, Africa, Malta and many other places."

 In 1091, it was conquered from the Arabs by the Normans, under Roger I of Hauteville, after a fierce battle.
 Scicli was one of the garrison which rebelled against the Angevine domination in the Sicilian Vespers (April 5, 1282).
 The ruling Aragonese-Spanish kings formed the County of Modica and initially placed it under the rule of the Chiaramonte family.
-From there it became a feud of the Cabrera family until nearly the mid-18th century.
-A number of counts from the House of Alba nominally held possession until the county the Kingdom of Italy in the mid 19th century.
+From there it became a feudal fief of the Cabrera family until nearly the mid-18th century.
+A number of counts from the House of Alba nominally held possession until the county became part of the Kingdom of Italy in the mid 19th century.

 Following a catastrophic earthquake in 1693, much of the town was rebuilt in the Sicilian baroque style, which today gives the town the elegant appearance which draws many tourists to visit it.